musonic/nicleb_old/_posts/2014-03-17-replicate-your-VPS.md

 So you can see that we use a pipe (|) before we simply write out a standard apache virtualhost configuration.
 I won't go into this all now, but a small amount of googling will help you find information about virtualhosts.
 Obviously, replace "mysite" with whatever your site is called!

 In just the same way that salt state files are collected together in a top.sls file, so are pillars.
-Create a top.sls file in your pillars directory and copy the following in:
+Create a top.sls file in your pillar directory and copy the following in:

 	base:
   		'*':